zmike808/rtorrent-ps-ch/README.rst

 ====  ========================================
- ⊘    Throttle (none = global throttle, ∞ = NULL throttle, otherwise the first letter of the throttle name) ◎    Unsafe-data (none = safe data, ⊘ = unsafe data, ⊗ = unsafe data with delqueue) ⊕    Data directory (none = base path entry is missing, otherwise the first letter of the name of data directory) ↻    Number of connected peers
+ ⊘    Throttle (none = global throttle, ∞ = NULL throttle, otherwise the first letter of the throttle name) ↻    Number of connected peers
-⌚ ≀∆  Approximate time since last active state (units are «”’hdwmy» from seconds to years) or upload rate ⊼    Uploaded data size
+⌬ ≀∆  Approximate time since last active state (units are «”’hdwmy» from seconds to years) or upload rate ⊼    Uploaded data size
 ====  ========================================